 For a moment leave all your tasks and let your mind rest.
 You don’t need to meditate in silence.
 The core of meditation is accepting what is happening around without focusing your attention on sounds or passing thoughts.
 After a few minutes, some interesting ideas may come to you!

 "I believe that the greatest gift you can give your family and the world is

 Educate yourself and vote with your wallet

 When a long weekend is coming, there are usually long queues in supermarkets.
-People have their trolleys packed with all sort of junk that they wouldn’t survive without in a weekend: multi-pack of coke, toast bread, ready-made steak for a barbecue, a few bags of crisps and of course beer and ice-cream.
+People have their trolleys packed with all sort of junk that they wouldn’t survive without during the weekend: multi-pack of coke, toast bread, ready-made steak for a barbecue, a few bags of crisps and, of course, beer and ice-cream.
 Is this the menu our body will enjoy or needs?

 Despite the risk of causing allergies, hormonal disorders or even cancer, products containing formaldehyde donors (preservatives that are forbidden during pregnancy and lactation) are legally available in shops.